 Now you’re ready to make your map.
 Don’t worry.
 There aren’t any hard-and-fast rules here.

 It might resemble an actual map, with roads to represent the travel between touch points.
-You could also create a flowchart, a confetti chart, or anything else you desire.
+You could also create a flowchart, a confetti chart, or anything else you desire through a process mapping software.

 The important thing is to remain consistent.
 You might make several customer journey maps — one for each of your buyer personas — but you want them all to feature the same format.
 Otherwise, you’re liable to get confused and mishandle the data.